Mount Karkom: Identification with Mount Sinai

-Although, on the basis of his findings, Anati advocates the identification of Har Karkom with Mount Sinai, the peak of religious activity at the site may date to 2350-2000 BCE, and the mountain appears to have been abandoned perhaps between 1950 and 1000 BCE; the Exodus is sometimes dated between 1600-1200 BCE.
-However, no archaeological evidence has been supported by scholars to maintain a date of 1600-1200 BCE.
+Although Anati, on the basis of his findings, advocates the identification of Har Karkom with Mount Sinai, the peak of religious activity at the site may date to 2350-2000 BCE, and it appears to have been abandoned perhaps between 1950 and 1000 BCE.
+The Exodus is sometimes dated between 1600-1200 BCE.
+However, there is no archaeological evidence supported by scholars to maintain a date of 1600-1200 BCE.
 Anati instead places the Exodus, based on other archaeological evidence, between 2350 and 2000 BCE.